Fake, Counterfeit And Pirated Books On Amazon

 Amazon is the biggest seller in the world of ebooks and books.
 By a huge margin.

-So if you want to self-publish and stand any hope of selling your books, you have to publish on Amazon.
+So, if you want to self-publish and stand any hope of selling your books, you have to publish on Amazon.

 But when you do, your book in ebook or print-on-demand paperback are both electronic computer files.

-So they can be copied in a few seconds by unscrupulous book pirates and scammers.
+They can be copied in a few seconds by unscrupulous book pirates and scammers.
 Nothing at all is secure on the Internet.

 All you can do is hope that book buyers are a little savvy.
 In most cases, they will buy your original and won’t fall for the fakes.